Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
+* `Building systems → pip` is planned.
+Auto discovery of options defined by the user is planned.
+* `Building systems → cargo` is planned.
+Auto discovery of options defined by the user is planned.
+* `Building systems → dart` is planned.
+Auto discovery of options defined by the user is planned.
+* `Building systems → go build` is planned.
+Auto discovery of options defined by the user is planned.
+* `Building systems → elixir` is planned.
+Auto discovery of options defined by the user is planned.
+* `Building systems → zig` is planned.
+Auto discovery of options defined by the user is planned.
 * `Building systems → maven` is planned.
 Auto discovery of options defined by the user is planned.
 * Consider adding rake support.
 * Better Windows compatibility when not using WSL: The commands `rm -rf` and `mkdir -p` only exist on unix.
 To support Windows without WSL we should run the equivalent powershell command when Windows is detected.